Airbnb vs Renting: The Pros and Cons of Each

-You’ll have more free time.
-You’re likely to be more available without the constant need to manage your Airbnb account.
-Long-term contracts free you up to pursue other goals.
+You’re likely to be more available for other attentions without the constant need to micromanage your Airbnb clients.
+Long-term rental contracts free you up to pursue other financial and personal goals.

 The Cons of Traditional Long-term Rentals

 With a long-term lease in force, your ability to sell that real estate investment may be more difficult.
-You’ll need to work with a lawyer and the tenant to make arrangements, and could be required to pay the tenant to leave.
+You’ll need to work with a lawyer and the tenant to make arrangements, and may be required to pay the tenant to vacate.

 With frequent Airbnb tenant turnover, you’re more able to make improvements on a space during vacancies.
-If you’re long-term tenant is not ok with you working on the rental, you may be forced to wait and make improvements after the tenant exits.
+If your long-term tenant is not ok with you working on the rental when living there, you may be forced to wait and make improvements after the tenant exits.

 If you resort to evicting a long-term tenant, the process is not only expensive, but time consuming as well.
-With short-term agreements, problem tenants are out the door in a number of days without much financial impact because their payment-in-full was applied upon arrival.
+With short-term agreements, problem tenants are out the door in a number of days without much financial impact because they paid in full upon arrival.

 Temporary Rental Insurance May Be Right for Your Airbnb

-You’ll have coverage against theft or damage to your building — and its contents — in the areas of the dwelling that you rent out.
-If you plan on renting out your home for more than 62 days, you’ll need to get landlord insurance to cover your property.
+You’ll have protection against theft or damage to your building — and its contents — in the areas of the dwelling that you rent out.
+And if you plan on renting out your home for more than 62 days a year, you’ll need to get landlord insurance to cover your property.

 The Importance of Landlord Insurance

-Regardless of the direction you take your rental property, if you rent your space full-time, you’ll need to protect your investment with landlord insurance.
+Regardless of whether you choose Airbnb or renting your home, if you rent your space full-time, you’ll need to protect your investment with landlord insurance.
 At American Family, you’ll get a custom-designed policy that’s tailored to meet your business needs.